Bio

 How do you get heard when there are seven billion other voices out there shouting, pleading, crying, celebrating at the same time?

 Ideally we’d seize the means of production, but we live in a capitalist world where postage seems to get higher every day and the cost of printing hundreds of books is ridiculous.
 The overheads!
 The trees!
-We could photocopy and cut and staple them all together and go down to the post office every day, but as much as we admire this approach, it is not feasible.
+We could photocopy and cut and staple them all together and send everything from the post office par avion every day, but as much as we admire this approach, it is not feasible.
 This model also makes it easier for us to reach a global audience for our authors, and makes it super easy to get a decent return on our books.
 Again, this is for our authors – we don’t make any money on the books we sell, and if we do, it goes to charity after taxes, envelopes, and any additional costs incurred in the manufacture / promotion of the products.